 - 1. As required under §2(5) of Schedule 4 to the BLR, each asset included in a category 1 institution's HQLA must be "free from encumbrances" and, in particular, there must be no regulatory, legal, contractual or other restrictions that inhibit the institution from liquidating, selling, transferring or assigning any asset in the institution's HQLA.
 A similar requirement is also set out in rule 49(2)(c) for liquefiable assets held by category 2 institutions for LMR purposes. - 2.
 The meaning of "free from encumbrances" for HQLA under the LCR is elaborated in §3(2) of Schedule 4 to the BLR.
-This elaboration is also applicable to liquefiable assets under the LMR (with all necessary modifications). - An asset must not be regarded as "free from encumbrances" if it is pledged by an AI (either explicitly or implicitly) to secure, collateralise or provide credit enhancement to any transaction, or the asset is designated by an AI to cover operational expenses (such as rents and salaries). - Where an asset is pledged to an AI in a securities financing transaction, the asset may be included as HQLA under the LCR, or liquefiable assets under the LMR, subject to all other qualifying requirements being met, only if - - (a) the AI has a contractual right to re-hypothecate the asset, but the asset has not been re-hypothecated and is legally and contractually available for use by the AI, to obtain liquidity within the LCR period (or LMR period as the case may be); and - (b) the AI has no obligation to return the asset to a third party upon demand or at any time within the LCR period (or LMR period); - 5.
-An asset may be included in an Al's HQLA for LCR purposes (or liquefiable assets for LMR purposes), subject to all other qualifying requirements being met, if that asset is pre-positioned or deposited with, or pledged to, the MA, a central bank or PSE for the purpose of obtaining liquidity facilities, to the extent that the Al has not utilised the asset to draw on those facilities. - 6.
-For LCR purposes, if a category 1 institution has pre-positioned or deposited with, or pledged to, the MA, a central bank or PSE a pool of assets consisting of level 1 assets, level 2A assets, level 2B assets and other assets that do not qualify as HQLA, and no specific assets in the pool have been designated as collateral, the institution may, in determining which assets in the pool will be encumbered as it draws upon the facilities, adopt the following order -
+This elaboration is also applicable to liquefiable assets under the LMR (with all necessary modifications). - 3.
+An asset must not be regarded as "free from encumbrances" if it is pledged by an AI (either explicitly or implicitly) to secure, collateralise or provide credit enhancement to any transaction, or the asset is designated by an AI to cover specific expenses (such as rents and salaries). - 4.
+Where an asset is pledged to an AI in a securities financing transaction or derivative contract, the asset may be included as HQLA under the LCR, or liquefiable assets under the LMR, subject to all other qualifying requirements being met, only if - (a) the AI has a contractual right to re-hypothecate the asset, but the asset has not been re-hypothecated and is legally and contractually available for use by the AI, to obtain liquidity within the LCR period (or LMR period as the case may be); - (b) the AI has no obligation to return the asset to a third party upon demand or at any time within the LCR period (or LMR period); and - (c) the AI has included the expected cash outflows arising from the securities financing transaction or derivative contract within the LCR period (or LMR period as the case may be) in the calculation of its total expected cash outflows under the LCR (or qualifying liabilities under the LMR).

-LM-1 Regulatory Framework for Supervision of Liquidity Risk
+LM-1 Regulatory Framework for V.4 - 13.1 Supervision of Liquidity Risk V.4 - 13.1